Cricklade: Transport

 The Thames Path runs through Cricklade then continues downstream on the south bank to Eysey Footbridge, where it crosses to the other bank.

 The North Wilts Canal, opened in 1819, passed to the west of the town, linking the Thames and Severn Canal with the Wilts and Berks Canal.
 Abandoned in the early 20th century, parts are now being restored.
 The Town Bridge, built in 1812, marks the limits of navigation rights on the River Thames.

 Cricklade railway station on the Midland and South Western Junction Railway linked Swindon with Cirencester, but was closed in 1961 and no trace of the station remains.
 Part of the railway route forms a cycle path (National Cycle Route 45).
 South of the town, the Swindon and Cricklade Railway is restoring the line as a leisure facility.
 Since 2007 passenger trains have been run between Blunsdon and Hayes Knoll, and in 2014 the line was extended to Taw Valley Halt on the edge of Swindon.
 It is also being extended towards Cricklade.
 The nearest station to Cricklade at present is Hayes Knoll.
 The nearest mainline railway station is Swindon on the Great Western Main Line.

 The A419 Swindon to Cirencester road bypasses the town to the north-east.

+Stagecoach West operates the hourly bus route 51 into Cricklade between Swindon and Cirencester.